A brief outline of my trip to the Baltic border.

 As usual, the production size declined since globalization, but you can still see some of it, which is nice.
 Some of the buildings are rebuilt for a new purpose; there are a few club venues.
 It's cool to see new life in such an environment.

 In here, I took some footage for my project Time.

-Later, the sun started to set and I went off to see the last point I prepared for the city center: the museum of the Second World War.
+Later, the sun started to set, and I went off to see the last point I prepared for the city center: the Second World War museum.

 Out of all places with contemporary architecture in Poland that I visited, this was definitely among my favorites.

 Finally, I got purposefully lost again, enjoying the maze of the streets around the riverside.

 The last day I went away from the downtown area towards the Oliwa neighborhood, notable for a cathedral from 16th-century, with a fascinating, good-sized organ inside.

 From here, it is about 4.5 km /3 miles to the shores of the Baltic Sea — another goal for the day.
 The path crosses a few neat parks, so the walk's all right.